-Rolling hills, sandy beaches, tiny islands, medieval castles and fantastic seafood – just a few of the reasons Northumberland is one of my favourite places in the UK.
-This part of northern England is home to one of the UK’s most beautiful stretches of coastline – so you’d think it’d be packed with people too.
-But there’s so much space you’ll have no problem finding a peaceful spot – whether you’re soaking up the sun or hibernating by the fire.
-So relax, take a deep breath of fresh sea air and join me for the perfect weekend in Alnwick in Northumberland.
+Sandy beaches, medieval castles and fantastic seafood – just a few of the reasons Northumberland is one of my favourite places in the UK.
+This part of northern England has one of the UK’s most beautiful stretches of coastline, so you’d think it’d be packed with people too.
+But there’s so much space you’ll have no problem finding a peaceful spot.

 How to spend a weekend in Northumberland